Intervention/docs/image/v3/basics/image-manager.md

 ### Static Constructor

-> public static ImageManager::withDriver(string|DriverInterface $driver): ImageInterface
+> public static ImageManager::withDriver(string|DriverInterface $driver): ImageManager

 The static helper method acts the same way as the constructor and takes either a class name or an instance of the driver.